A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Click Next when you’re done.

-Step 4: Enter your location and/or location targeting
+Step 5: Enter your location or service area

 If you’re an online-only business, Google asks for your website.